TheRedBrain/rpg-inventory/README.md

 - every item can be used to attack and to break blocks
 - both hands behave like they are sheathed, so the hand slot contains the item in the selected hotbar slot, like in vanilla.

-The game rule "canChangeEquipment" controls, whether items can be put into or removed from equipment slots.

-When "civilisation_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can be put into or removed from equipment slots, regardless of the gamerule "canChangeEquipment".

-When "wilderness_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can not be put into or removed from equipment slots, regardless of the gamerule "canChangeEquipment".

-When the gamerule "destroyDroppedItemsOnDeath" is true and the vanilla gamerule "keepInventory" is false, the items in the players inventory are not dropped when they die.
+When the server config setting "destroy_dropped_items_on_death" is true and the vanilla game rule "keepInventory" is false, the items in the players inventory are not dropped when they die.
 They are destroyed instead.

 When "keep_inventory_status_effect_identifier" is a valid status effect identifier, that status effect is applied when an item in the "sacrificed_to_keep_inventory_on_death" item tag is equipped (in an equipment, trinket or the offhand slot).
 When the player dies while having that status effect, all equipped items in the "sacrificed_to_keep_inventory_on_death" item tag are destroyed.
 The rest of the inventory is kept, regardless of game rules and stuff like "Curse of Vanishing".

+### Restricted Equipment Changes

+The server config setting "allow_equipment_changes" controls, whether items can be put into or removed from equipment slots.

+When "civilisation_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can be put into or removed from equipment slots, regardless of the config setting.

+When "wilderness_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can not be put into or removed from equipment slots, regardless of the config setting.

 ### Various Status Effects Integration